by-jp/www.byjp.me/content/photos/instagram/bq5eli6uqvjitktxzgfvufebp4/index.md

 - imported
 - from-instagram
 ---
-My friend's house is an old windmill and it's beautiful\!
+My friend's house is an old windmill and it's beautiful!